sugarcrm-developers/school/README.md

 - DEV_COMMUNITY_USERNAME: The username for an account that has access to the [SugarCRM Developer Builds Space](https://community.sugarcrm.com/community/developer/developer-builds)
 - DEV_COMMUNITY_PASSWORD: The password associated with the above account
-- GIT_HUB_USERNAME: The username for a GitHub account that has access to https://github.com/sugarcrm/unit-tests
+- GITHUB_USERNAME: The username for a GitHub account that has access to https://github.com/sugarcrm/unit-tests
-- GIT_HUB_PASSWORD: The password associated with the above account
+- GITHUB_PASSWORD: The password associated with the above account

 ![Travis CI Environment Variables](images/travisenvvars.png)